 For a number of years, the Erikson Institute has offered an opportunity for undergraduate students to take part in a summer Research Internship Program.
 The focus of the internship is on research related to psychodynamic constructs.
 Start/end dates are negotiable to accommodate the applicant’s scholastic schedule.
 Weekly hours worked are flexible and can be determined per the applicant's availability.

-Research Interns work on projects with members of Riggs clinical faculty and under the overall supervision of the Manager of Institutional Research .
+Research Interns work on projects with members of Riggs clinical staff and under the overall supervision of the Manager of Institutional Research .
 Projects may include research and inventory with archival medical materials; literature searches; writing scientific/medical research summaries; and data analysis.
 Interns may chose to work on several research projects or to commit to a single study.
 Interns may also be invited to present findings at professional meetings that encourage student involvement.

 Eligibility: Pre-medical, psychology or neuroscience focus preferred, but other applicants welcome.